julianlam/feps/fep/9f9f/fep-9f9f.md

 ## Updating collections

 The contents of a collection (its items) are modified either directly by `Add`, `Remove` and `Move` activities, or indirectly by side-effects of other activities.
+If a collection has an `updated` property, its value SHOULD be changed whenever the contents are modified.

 A client can update other properties of a collection by generating an `Update` activity.
 The server MUST NOT overwrite reserved collection properties such as `items`, `totalItems` and pagination properties.